A Django Journey (2/3)

 - A draft list for recipes

 - Adding different languages

-I really hope the app that I create will be a guide to people who has allergies and it will make their cooking easier & fun.
+I hope the app that I create will be a guide for people who have allergies and it will make their cooking easier & fun.